Differentiating Student Feedbacks for Knowledge Tracing: Experiments

-\textbf{Baselines.} To demonstrate the superiority of DR4KT resolving discrimination imbalance and enhancing the overall performance, we provide the performance of original KT models and two alternative frameworks as baselines for comparisons.
+To demonstrate the superiority of DR4KT in resolving discrimination imbalance and enhancing the overall performance, we compare it with two categories of baselines.
+The first category consists of the original KT backbones and several alternative frameworks.
+The second category includes KT methods that explicitly leverage question difficulty or use the thought: answering questions with different difficulty gains different knowledge, which is similar to response discrimination and thus used for comparison.